 The MOST Delicious Fried Sticky Ribs

 Put the freshly fried ribs in a large bowl and grab the sweet and spicy sauce from the smoker.
-Pour it over all the ribs and give it a good toss.
+Pour it over all the deep fried ribs and give it a good toss.
 That’s it!
 Now we’re ready to serve.
 I garnished mine with sesame seeds and chopped scallions.
 Best enjoyed with friends and family!
 Cheers!